NamanSatish/namansatish.github.io/_projects/proj_4.md

     </div>
 </div>

-# Corner Features
+## Corner Features

-Now we can sample a 40x40 region around corners and downsample to 8x8 to get a descriptor for each corner.
-We assume the images are already axis-aligned.
+We cannot compare our corner features between images in a 1-1 comparison because of aliasing that may cause the underlying pixels to be slightly different.
+Therefore, we can sample a 40x40 region around corners and downsample to 8x8 to get a descriptor for each corner.
+This makes the assumption that our images are already axis-aligned.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">